SK Hynix may build new chip production line in S.Korea

-SEOUL South Korea's SK Hynix Inc will invest 15 trillion won ($14.27 billion) to build and buy new facilities for dynamic random access memory (DRAM) production in Icheon from 2014 to 2021, newspaper Chosun Ilbo reported on Wednesday, citing an unnamed high-ranking government source.
+SEOUL Dec 18 South Korea's SK Hynix Inc will invest 15 trillion won ($14.27 billion) to build and buy new facilities for dynamic random access memory (DRAM) production in Icheon from 2014 to 2021, the newspaper Chosun Ilbo reported on Wednesday, citing an unnamed high-ranking government source.

-Shares of U.S. memory semiconductor maker Micron Technology dropped more than 6 percent due to concerns that an increase in the global supply of DRAM could hurt chip prices in the highly cyclical memory industry.

 A spokeswoman for SK Hynix declined to comment on how much the company will invest in the new production line.